The strategic visionaries who tend to approach life as if it were a giant chess board…

 INTJs are always subconsciously absorbing information and are able to visualize the future possibilities in great detail using their dominant function: Introverted Intuition (Ni).
 They can see the future possibilities so clearly in their head and can be unforgiving to those who interfere in the actualization of their plans.
 INTJs observe, analyze, and plan with their Ni before they make the optimal move of choice.
 The choice that the INTJ finds optimal is often off the beaten path and may not make sense to outsiders.
 They may take a path that no one else knew existed and still end up with better results at the end.
 These people are as original as it gets and can be stubborn when it comes to realizing their plans.

 INTJs are problem solvers to the highest degree.
 A place where there is logic, order, and a problem that needs to be solved is where they really shine.
 Engineering, technical fields, or even on a chess board are the places where INTJs really shine.
-The chess board metaphor is synonymous with one of the greatest chess players who ever lived:

 They are fiercely independent and innovative by nature.
 They tend to view the world in a way that is completely unique to them, and everything they subconsciously absorb using their Ni is in a secret code that only they can understand.
 If they choose to decipher that code in order to explain to outsiders then they may choose to do so.
 However, it can be very difficult for them to explain what goes on in their head to others.
 The information and the plans they formulate in their minds are not always able to be fully explained verbally.
 These people often report feeling misunderstood at times for similar reasons.